lackofbindings/ORLModules/README.md

 #### AudioLink Pathing

-This module ports the audiolink code from [Silent's Cell Shading Shader](https://gitlab.com/s-ilent/SCSS) to ORL Standard.
-This provides Furality/Poiyomi-Pathing style audiolink.
+This module ports the AudioLink code from [Silent's Cell Shading Shader](https://gitlab.com/s-ilent/SCSS) to ORL Standard.
+This provides Furality/Poiyomi-Pathing style AudioLink.

 **It supports three different styles of pathing maps:**
-1. SCSS/Poiyomi-style audiolink pathing with a Color/Mask map and a Channel/Direction map.
+1. SCSS/Poiyomi-style AudioLink pathing with a Color/Mask map and a Channel/Direction map.
 2. Furality-style with a separate channel (AL band) map and sweep (direction) map.
 3. A simplified Furality-style mode that loses the 4th AL band in favor of packing in the sweep (direction) map into the alpha channel, thus only requiring one texture.